(Dis)claimers

 To disclaim is to name what is not.
 To claim is to offer what is.
 This is a place for the truth spoken softly.
 Let the light of invisibility rise between the lines—bringing the hope and reality of transformation and healing into our lives.

-- The words I write may be therapeutic and can be viewed as a way to enhance your work, but they are not offered as therapy or consultation.
+1. The words I write may be therapeutic and can be viewed as a way to enhance your life, but they are not offered as therapy or consultation, and are not a requirement for receiving my services.

-- I value and respect your privacy.
-If you choose to share comments with me via email, please know that I will not share any personal information you give me on this site unless you give me permission to do so.
+3. If you choose to share comments with me via email, please know that I will not share any personal information without your written consent.

 Comments or questions?
 Email me at mcecilvt@aol.com.
-Feel free to share these words—and this blog—with anyone you hold, or long to be held by, in the light of invisibility.
+Feel free to share these words—and this blog—with anyone you hold or long to be held.

 Marc Cecil, Ph.D., is a licensed psychologist, certified AEDP supervisor, approved EMDR consultant, and senior CSRT consultant.
 He specializes in treating complex relational, developmental, and transgenerational trauma, bringing therapy to life through heartfelt stories and images of connection and healing that emerge from the light of invisibility.